typekev/kaggle-titanic/README.md

 The data you need to run this project is all here in this repository already.
 But the data can also be downloaded [here.](https://www.kaggle.com/c/titanic/data)

 My submission data is also available in this repository, but it can be viewed [here](https://www.kaggle.com/typekev/competitions) as well.

+## Proposal and report

+My "Capstone Proposal" and "Capstone Report" can be viewed in this repository.
+See `capstone-report.pdf` and `proposal.pdf`.